thetruejard/cs248a_project/README.md

 ## Risks & Help

-The biggest risk is if I fail to can't manage to perfect the clustering process due to the complex computational geometry problems.
-For this reason, I propose Deferred Rendering as a fallback architecture that should be significantly easier to implement.
+The biggest risk is if I can't manage to perfect the clustering process due to the complex computational geometry problems involved.
+For this reason, I propose Deferred Rendering as a fallback architecture that should be easier to implement.
 I shouldn't need any special compute resources, but I may reach out to course staff to ask for suggested readings.

 # Technical Specs